adam-ocheri/AugmentedScraper/MISSIONS.md

 # MISSION 3 | Status: Completed | Details: Add Ollama integration to actually get generative results

-# MISSION 4 | Status: Pending | Details: Add websocket to the Go backend, and add a push notifications to realtime update channel once `process:results` is triggered
+# MISSION 4 | Status: Completed | Details: Add websocket to the Go backend, and add a push notifications to realtime update channel once `process:results` is triggered

-# MISSION 5 | Status: Pending | Details: Create frontend ui to support the system
+# MISSION 5 | Status: Completed | Details: Create frontend ui to support the system

+    - A) Created a modern React frontend with Next.js and Tailwind CSS
+    - B) Added Dockerfile for production deployment
+    - C) Added Dockerfile.dev for development with hot reloading
+    - D) Integrated with docker-compose.yml for complete system orchestration
+    - E) Implemented real-time WebSocket updates for task status
+    - F) Added task history and result display
+    - G) Created responsive UI with proper error handling

 # MISSION 6 | Status: Pending | Details: Add early validation to identify that the incoming string is indeed a valid URL string (at the go backend `/submit` route), and if not valid return an error message to the frontend saying "Invalid URL used!"